jenh/epub-ocr-and-translate/onmt-helpers/README.md

 run eoat-trains3.py --help for full list of options

 I will probably update to support more training options in the future, this is just a first pass.
-OpenNMT recommends the following to replicate Google's results:
+OpenNMT recommends the following to replicate Google's result (but this script does not yet support them):

 python  train.py -data /tmp/de2/data -save_model /tmp/extra \
         -layers 6 -rnn_size 512 -word_vec_size 512 -transformer_ff 2048 -heads 8  \